Llantrisant Rd, Llandaff, Cardiff CF5 2YQ

 Three BBC journalists from different backgrounds give their tips for making connections at grassroots level – whatever your gender, ethnicity, religion or language skills.

 Sajid Iqbal is a senior broadcast journalist with BBC News in London.
 Born in Pakistan, he became a reporter for the country’s leading English language newspaper Dawn before moving in 2001 to the BBC Urdu service in London.
 In 2016 he carried out the investigative journalism behind a BBC Radio 4 series, The Deobandis, about Britain’s largest mosque network.
 He now works as a UK community affairs specialist for BBC Newsgathering.
 He is also a visiting fellow at the London School of Economics, Centre for the Study of Human Rights.

 Yasminara Khan is a journalist at BBC Newsnight where she produces reactive discussions and interviews for the nightly programme.
 She also spends much of her time investigating stories about issues affecting British Asian women.
 In 2016, she carried out the investigative journalism behind two reports on how the South Asian male kinship system had been used within the Labour Party to sabotage attempts by some British Asian women to obtain political office.
 In 2015 she investigated a story about “slave wives” – women from India who were being kept as domestic slaves by their British Asian husbands.
 Her work won the TV Report of the Year at the Asian Media Awards in both 2015 and 2016.

 Innes Bowen is the author of Medina in Birmingham, Najaf in Brent: Inside British Islam, a book about the networks behind the UK’s mosques.
 She wrote the book while working as a producer and editor of BBC Radio 4 current affairs programmes such as Analysis and More or Less.
-From April, Innes will be in charge of investigations at BBC Newsnight.
+Innes is in charge of investigations at BBC Newsnight.

 2pm – 4pm: Belief groups-only session